syyangv/CrossLingPhonotacticProbs44/README.md

 # CrossLingPhonotacticProbs78

 # About
-Data and scripts from Yang, Strand and Cohen Priva, `TODO title`.
+Data and scripts from Yang, S. and Cohen Priva, U. Too Much Information: How the Structure of the Lexicon Avoids Information Overload. (under revision)

 # Description
 Word lists of words and frequencies for each language are from [the Crúbadán Corpus](http://crubadan.org/).